yuki-konn/capstone-project-level-3/README.md

-Note to self: pull to glitch then delete unused glitch assets then push back to github.
+Note to self: pull into vscode to start working on project again.

 WIP 9/16
 index.html: finishing touches